mosip/mosip-infra/deployment/v3/external/kafka/README.md

   helm -n kafka delete kafka
   ```
 * Run `install.sh` to deploy kafka.
-* Once all kafka services are up, confirm the existence of topics, messages, etc... via kafka-ui.
+* Once all the kafka services are up, confirm the existence of topics, messages, etc., via the kafka-ui.

 ## Procedure to Backup & Restore Bitnami Kafka via Velero